DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/arduino-ide.rst

 You can also download our |EX-WT| found at `EX-WebThrottle on GitHub <https://github.com/DCC-EX/WebThrottle-EX>`_ and run it in your browser.
 Again, make sure you are using a Chrome based browser version 89 or above.

 The rest of the instructions show you how to use |EX-WT|.
-You should be able to find the CS by its serial port and enable it, turn on the track power, then acquire your loco by its ID.
+You should be able to find the Command Station by its serial port and enable it, turn on the track power, then acquire your loco by its ID.
 After that, you should be able to use the throttle slider and function buttons to operate your locomotive!

 You can also watch the `EX-WebThrottle Video <https://www.youtube.com/watch?v=BkgsEOjxWaU>`_.